chipparddev/loot-filters/Campaign_TEMPLATE/README.md

 # About this filter:

-This filter serves as a starting point for all of the campaign filters, dictating the progression of general items such as jewellery, flasks, and currency.
+This filter serves as a starting point for all of the campaign filters, laying out the groundwork for the progression of things like jewellery, flasks, and currency.

 This filter is strictly a tool and isn't intended for actual gameplay.
 If you use it, you won't see links or bases tailored towards your build.